iliapopov17/dstu/README.md

 - Utilizes the collected host information to prepare detailed annotation datasets, optimizing visualization in iTOL.

 ## Installation

+> I plan to finish all the features of this tool and publish it to `conda` oneday!

 ```bash
 wget https://github.com/iliapopov17/dstu/releases/download/v0.5.0-alpha/DSTU.py